 The last one is actually quite sympathetic to me because they’re trying to hack the system by sticking to the rules, it’s [sneaking in] feature request as bugs.
 It’s always funny; you will see there are different variations of those.
 For example, I was working with one team where we had the idea to have an express lane, so to speak, for small issues.
 We are all aware if you’re [using Scrum], you’re good at making the big points, the match points but the small stuff that is also nice and valuable sometimes really gets ignored.
 So we created a small fast lane for the small stuff, and guess what happened, from now on every feature we request was downsized to the level that it would fit into the fast lane.

 I liked these issues because it shows that the stakeholders are respecting the process just trying to game it.
-But this is a good way to start a communication and talk them out of that and maybe take them by the hand and show them how this is working in the right way.
+But this is a good way to start communication and talk them out of that and maybe take them by the hand and show them how this is working in the right way.

-Okay, let's summarize.
-I believe you need to defend the product backlog at all cost; it's make-or-break whether your team becomes a real team or will stay with the internal agency and whether you will become the future factory churning out stuff that probably no one is interested.
-The product backlog is for another reason very crucial because if you do the product backlog refinement in the right way, it's also a very, very nice way of doing a preliminary sprint planning.
+Okay, let’s summarize.
+I believe you need to defend the product backlog at all costs; it’s make-or-break whether your team becomes a real team or will stay with the internal agency and whether you will become the future factory churning out stuff that probably no one is interested.
+The product backlog is for another reason very crucial because if you do the product backlog refinement in the right way, it’s also a very, very nice way of doing a preliminary sprint planning.
 My teams spend seriously not more than 15 or 20 minutes on sprint planning one because we talked about this regularly in the days before.
-When it comes to anti-patterns, there certainly is the missing product owner problem: how do you have a prioritization by proxy, whatever that it, maybe a committee, perhaps another manager, this is not working.
+When it comes to anti-patterns, there certainly is the missing product owner problem: how do you have a prioritization by proxy, whatever that is, maybe a committee, perhaps another manager, this is not working.

 Also, oversizing a product backlog is not a good idea, it’s too much effort, and it’s always tempting to put work into stuff that actually will never be built; that’s a sign of waste.
 Outdated issues delete them; everything that’s older than three months indeed doesn’t belong in a product backlog.
 Issues turned into artifacts, also very problematic.
 Everything that is moving an issue away from this idea of being a topic for discussion among the team members, why they would do this, and how to get it in the right way is a really critical issue, and you should immediately try to fix this.
 So, not too detailed, certainly not 100% upfront no matter if the scope is fixed or not or of the project or product.
 Wholly estimated, seriously don’t do that, always stick with the usual timeframe you’re working on, so maybe four, six, eight weeks, no longer than that.

 [The] omniscient product owner, we know what we have to do, so the product owner imposing his or her role upon the team.
 A critical issue [which] needs a lot of training, and probably then you can fix that.
 You need to speak up, this is certainly an issue of the scrum master or the coach needs to address as soon as possible.
-Part-time PO simply doesn't work.
-What's also not working is copy pasting [inaudible 00:34:00] and document into [GIRO 00:34:02] tickets.
-This is not the idea of user stories and how they've been created and why we created them in the first place.
+Part-time PO simply doesn’t work.
+What’s also not working is copy-pasting [inaudible 00:34:00] and document into [GIRO 00:34:02] tickets.
+This is not the idea of user stories and how they’ve been created and why we created them in the first place.
 A random assortment of stuff.
-Yub, don't use your backlog as a repository of ideas and whatever you come across.
+Yub, don’t use your backlog as a repository of ideas and whatever you come across.
 This quickly leads to an oversize product backlog of low value with a lot of outdated issues, and then you basically can throw it away.
-Make sure your product backlog reflects all the work that is necessary; I always advocate for putting non-functional requirements, technical task, or box into the product backlog so everyone can see when you do the product backlog refinement what is up and what needs to be addressed.
+Make sure your product backlog reflects all the work that is necessary; I always advocate for putting non-functional requirements, technical tasks, or box into the product backlog so everyone can see when you do the product backlog refinement what is up and what needs to be addressed.

 And lastly, collaboration as a team on creating issues, user story refinement is a very good idea, however, don’t overdo it.
 You need to find your balance, how to do this, and please try to avoid using your definition of ready as a kind of stage-gate to structure the communication between the engineers and the product owner.
 This kind of collaborating is not a good idea so that needs to be overcome.
 Also, because otherwise, the team will not be successful.